AISHIK999/HackerRank_codes/README.md

-# HackerRank_codes
+# HackerRank Shell Programs
-## This repository contains all the programs created while completing the HackerRank programming challenges
+* This branch contains all the programs written in Shell Script while completing the HackerRank Shell Script challenge
-This branch contains the programs from the shell script challenge
+* New programs will be added as soon as I complete working on them